richpl/PyBasic/README.md

 * Distinguish string variables from number variables (dollar suffix)
 * Printing strings and multiple items broken
-* Use of '=' for assignment and equality testing causing problems
 * GOSUB
 * Array types
 * Deletion of individual program statements
-* IF-THEN-ELSE
 * FOR loops

 ## Commands